Bachelor of Exercise and Sport Sciences - CG85

 Maths, Biology, Physical Education

-The Bachelor of Exercise and Sport Sciences will equip you with practical skills in the various disciplines relevant to exercise and sport sciences such as anatomy and physiology, nutrition, exercise physiology, biomechanics, exercise and sport psychology, motor control and learning, and exercise prescription and delivery.
+The Bachelor of Exercise and Sport Sciences will equip you with practical skills in the various disciplines relevant to exercise and sport sciences such as anatomy and physiology, nutrition, exercise physiology, biomechanics, health and sport psychology, motor control and learning, and exercise prescription and delivery.

 You will gain a comprehensive understanding of the processes and mechanisms of the human body as they relate to exercise and sport science and have the flexibility to pursue an area of interest, and can choose a minor in biomedical sciences, management and business or secondary teaching.
 Benefit from small class sizes and a personalised learning experience that caters to your individual needs, enabling you to graduate work-ready and with skills highly desired by employers.
 Your studies will include a mix of theory and hands-on laboratory experiences so you can apply what you have learnt directly into practice.

 The Bachelor of Exercise and Sport Sciences includes work-integrated learning placements giving you exposure to real workplace environments.
 During these placements, you will apply skills learned throughout the course and gain practical experience conducting exercise assessment, prescription, and delivery for a range of populations.
 You may choose to study by online study while working in the industry, allowing you to earn and gain practical experience while you learn.